Wilsthorpe School: History

 It opened in 1954 as the Wilsthorpe Secondary Modern School.
 Neighbouring the school was the Parklands County Secondary Modern School, which became an infants school.
 During the Eighties it was known as Wilsthorpe Community School.

 The school gained Business and Enterprise specialist school status in 2005.

 The secondary school shares its site with Parklands Infants School and Harrington Junior School, enabling children to stay on the same site from their first year of school all the way to the Sixth Form of approximately 140 students.
 Also on the same site are Brackenfield Special School and English Martyrs RC Junior School.

 Following its gaining Business and Enterprise status, the school used its capital grant to fund a separate building which was named The Enterprise Centre.
 In 2009 this was extensively refitted as a state-of-the-art teaching facility for 'catering'.

-In July 2017, work began on the building of an entire new school building, behind the existing school buildings.
-The current Sports Hall will remain (with a gymnasium in the new building) as will the Enterprise Centre and the current Sixth Form building, which will be repurposed.
-It is hoped that the new building will be available for staff and students to move into in September 2018.
-After that, the existing school buildings will be demolished and the area landscaped.
+In July 2017, work began on the building of an entirely new school building, behind the existing school buildings, which was completed by September 2018.
+The Sports Hall remained (with a gymnasium in the new building) as did the Enterprise Centre and the Sixth Form building (however, this was demolished and replaced, with a new building, opening in 2024).

 The school now has proven strength in all academic areas, according to OFSTED.
 In addition it is strong in Sports and Drama, both of which are well catered for in the new building.
-In recent years Wilsthorpe has developed a strength in the production of stage shows which have included Little Shop of Horrors, Singin' in the Rain, Fame!, Hairspray, Grease, The Sound of Music and, in 2017, Les Misérables.
-The show currently in rehearsal for February 2018 is West Side Story.
+In recent years Wilsthorpe has developed a strength in the production of stage shows which have included Little Shop of Horrors, Singin' in the Rain, Fame, Hairspray, Grease, The Sound of Music, Les Misérables and West Side Story.
 There are also secondary productions including A Midsummer Night's Dream (2016) which was also performed at the RSC's Other Place in Stratford-on-Avon.

 Previously a community school administered by Derbyshire County Council, in December 2018 Wilsthorpe Community School converted to academy status and was renamed Wilsthorpe School.
 The school is now sponsored by The Two Counties Trust.